 - 2 tablespoons chopped parsley to serve

 - Meal prep.
-Dice the onion, mince the onion, and set aside.
+Dice the onion, mince the garlic, and set aside.
 Whisk together the corn starch with the chili powder, dried oregano, paprika, salt, pepper in a small bowl.
 Set aside.

 - Sauté.
 Warm the olive oil in a large skillet over medium heat, and add the diced onions.
 Cook until softened, about 5 minutes.
 Add the garlic and cook for another minute, until it's fragrant.
 Add the vegan meat, and break it up using a wooden spoon.
 Once it's broken up, brown the meat substitute cooking for 5 - 6 minutes, only occasionally turning it over with the onion.
 Sprinkle the cornstarch and spice mixture over the mixture in the skillet, and stir to coat everything